String Searching - Finding and Matching Text in C#

 6) Case and culture: always specify your intent

-All searching methods have overloads for StringComparison
+All searching methods have overloads for StringComparison.
+Use OrdinalIgnoreCase for protocol/data, CurrentCultureIgnoreCase for user-facing text.

 string input = "Straße";